4 unintended consequences of wearing masks—and how to fix them

 Although we don’t have clear evidence that this is happening during the pandemic, a few studies conducted before the outbreak found that people did indeed have worse hand hygiene when wearing a mask.

 Second, to offer any protection, masks need to be worn correctly and consistently when in contact with other people.
-Most studies conducted so far – none of which were conducted during the current pandemic – didn’t explicitly look at the level of adherence to mask-wearing.
+Most studies conducted so far—none of which were conducted during the current pandemic—didn’t explicitly look at the level of adherence to mask wearing.
 Those that did reported variable adherence, ranging from “good” to “poor.”

 It’s important to note, though, that the more severe a disease seems and the more susceptible people feel, the more likely they are to protect themselves during a pandemic.
-Given the high number of global infections and deaths, people may display greater than typical levels of adherence to mask-wearing during the pandemic.
+Given the high number of global infections and deaths, people may display greater than typical levels of adherence to mask wearing during the pandemic.

 Third, masks may act as an extra transmission route or prompt other behavior that transmits the virus, such as regular face touching.
 To stop masks being turned into alternative transmission routes, they need to be safely put on and taken off.

-People touch their faces 15 to 23 times per hour on average – an itchy or poorly fitted mask may mean that people touch their eyes, nose and mouth even more regularly.
-After touching your mask, there’s a risk that your hands become contaminated, with the risk that you will then spread the virus to other surfaces, such as door handles, railings or tables.
+People touch their faces 15 to 23 times per hour on average—an itchy or poorly fitted mask may mean that people touch their eyes, nose, and mouth even more regularly.
+After touching your mask, there’s a risk that your hands become contaminated, with the risk that you will then spread the virus to other surfaces, such as door handles, railings, or tables.

-Fourth, researchers have calculated that if the entire UK population started using disposable masks daily, it would create a significant environmental hazard, namely 42,000 tonnes (46,000 U.S. tons) of potentially contaminated and unrecyclable plastic waste per year.
+Fourth, researchers have calculated that if the entire U.K. population started using disposable masks daily, it would create a significant environmental hazard, namely 42,000 tonnes (46,000 U.S. tons) of potentially contaminated and unrecyclable plastic waste per year.
 (A figure was not estimated for the United States.)

 Also, most people will have noticed the increased littering of masks in community spaces, which may act as environmental and infection hazards.
 Reusable rather than disposable masks are therefore preferable.

 National and international public health bodies now recommend that members of the public use masks in places where it’s difficult to maintain social distancing, such as on public transportation.
-We strongly urge readers to carry on with good hand hygiene and social distancing, not touching their face and using reusable (rather than disposable) face coverings – and safely disposing of them at the end of their useful life.
+We strongly urge readers to carry on with good hand hygiene and social distancing, not touching their face and using reusable (rather than disposable) face coverings—and safely disposing of them at the end of their useful life.

-Olga Perski is a research associate in behavioral science and health at UCL and David Simons is a PhD Candidate in zoonotic infections at the Royal Veterinary College.
+Olga Perski is a research associate in behavioral science and health at UCL, and David Simons is a PhD candidate in zoonotic infections at the Royal Veterinary College.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.